VWAGY Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Volkswagen AG Investors of Class Action and Lead Plaintiff Deadline: March 15, 2022

 NEW YORK, Jan.
-19, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Volkswagen AG ("Volkswagen" or the "Company") (OTCMKTS: VWAGY) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Volkswagen depositary receipts ("ADRs") between March 29, 2021 and March 30, 2021, (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/vwagy.
+21, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Volkswagen AG ("Volkswagen" or the "Company") (OTCMKTS: VWAGY) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Volkswagen depositary receipts (“ADRs”) between March 29, 2021 and March 30, 2021, (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/vwagy.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.